-For a film screening or speaker event, you'll need to set an opening, a closing and decide if you'll have audience Q&A, then allocate time to each part.
+For a film screening or speaker event, you'll need to set an opening, a closing, and decide if you'll have audience Q&A, then allocate time to each part.

-General questions to consider, regardless of your event, are the overall structure, the length, and whether or not food and refreshments will be provided.
+General details to consider, regardless of your event, are the overall structure, length, and whether or not you'll provide food and refreshments.

 It is crucial that your event is a safe space for all attendees, some of whom may be in recovery or struggling with an eating disorder.
-Be aware of statements, images or messages that may be triggering.
+Be aware of statements, images, or messages that may be triggering.
 Share this information with your committee and anyone who may speak at your event.
-More information can be found at www.myNEDA.org/guidelines-sharing-your-story-responsibly.
+Before planning your program, please read NEDA's tips for Sharing Your Story Publicly.